2020 Dates: April 3rd, May 8th, June 5th, July 10th, August 7th, September 11th, October 2nd, November 13th, & December 4th

-This presentation will illuminate the domain of mandatory reporting, by focusing on reporting responsibilities inherent in counseling professionals within an ethical framework.
+This presentation will illuminate the domain of counselors in the courtroom, by focusing on courtroom responsibilities inherent in counseling professionals within an ethical framework.
 It includes aspects of their immunity and liability.
-Further, it clearly defines what the credible report consists of, and to whom reporting is necessary, while it offers the purpose for which counselors report, and states the time limits for reporting various offenses.

-Many well-traIned counselors still grapple with difficult clinical situations which call for sound ethical decision-making.
-This is especially true when the welfare of vulnerable populations is at stake.
+Many well-trained counselors still grapple with difficult clinical situation of being called to court.
 The application of state statutes and the ICA code of ethics standards boosts confidence on these occasions.
-However, reviewing relevant legal definitions and providing illustrations of how and when these guidelines are applied in real-time vignettes lends practical experience in decision-making, clarifies the role of the counselor, and yields lasting impressions for future scenarios.
+However, reviewing relevant legal definitions and providing illustrations of how and when these guidelines are applied in real-time vignettes lends practical experience in decision-making, clarifies the role of the counselor, and yields lasting impressions for future scenarios

 If a registrant is unable to attend an event for any reason they may substitute, by arrangement with the registrar, someone else to attend in their place.